Landscaping contractors in

 Business Registration

-Register business entity with Illinois Secretary of State.
-Choose LLC or corporation structure.
-Obtain Federal EIN from IRS for tax purposes.
+Register your business with Illinois Secretary of State.
+Choose business structure (LLC, corporation, sole proprietorship) and obtain Federal EIN from IRS.

 Local Business License